markymoon/Spackler/README.md

 # Spackler
-Spackler is a Caddyshack themed Whack-A-Mole game...Let's do the same thing but with gophers.
+Spackler is a Caddyshack themed Whack-A-Mole game...
+Let's do the same thing but with gophers.
 Bushwood Country Club is under seige and it's your job to stop the fuzzy invasion!

 ## Technologies
 Only HTML, CSS and JavaScript are used.